-Just over the bridge from Brazil and… politics!
+Just over the bridge from Brazil Amazon and… politics!
 Overlanders are always best advised to avoid national politics as they travel, but sometimes things just jump in your face.
 French Guiana is an overseas department of mainland France.
 It’s officially part of the EU, it has the Euro currency and, we find out to our cost, the people have the same French propensity for road blockades and labour strikes when they feel hard done-by!

 Bridge to Europe